3 Weeks in Spain and Portugal: 2 Itineraries

 Itinerary #2: Hiking and Beaches (Barcelona, Valencia, Ibiza, Lisbon, Algarve, Madeira Islands, Tenerife)

-I own itinerary was a mixture of Itinerary #1 and #2.
-I visited during autumn/fall season, so I didn’t get to enjoy the water that much.
-The water temperature was around 20°C, so it was not bad, but I didn’t want to freeze.
-I can only image how good it would be during the summer season.
+My own itinerary was a mixture of Itinerary #1 and #2.
+I visited during the autumn/fall season, so I didn’t get to enjoy the water that much.
+The water temperature was around 20°C, it was not bad, but I don’t enjoy cold water.

 Barcelona for 4 days

 Barcelona offers the best of both worlds for nature enthusiasts.
-Nestled between the Montserrat mountains and the Mediterranean Sea, it provides avid hikers with trails leading to panoramic city views, like those from Montjuïc and the Collserola range.
+It’s right between the Montserrat Mountains and the Mediterranean Sea, and it provides avid hikers with trails leading to panoramic city views, like those from Montjuïc and the Collserola range.

-The city’s coastline boasts urban beaches such as Barceloneta and Nova Icaria, perfect for sunbathing and water sports.
+The city’s coastline has lots of beaches such as Barceloneta and Nova Icaria, perfect for sunbathing and water sports.
 Just a short journey away, the rugged Costa Brava coastline offers secluded coves and scenic coastal hikes.

 Valencia or Ibiza for 3 days

 Valencia, on Spain’s eastern coast, is a haven for those drawn to nature and the sea.
-Its pristine urban beaches, like Malvarrosa and Patacona, invite relaxation and water activities.
-The nearby Albufera Natural Park offers tranquil trails and birdwatching opportunities.
+Its pristine urban beaches, like Malvarrosa and Patacona, are amazing places for relaxation and water activities.
+The nearby Albufera Natural Park has some exciting and easier hiking trails, plus birdwatching opportunities.

 For the avid hiker, the mountainous regions around Valencia, such as the Sierra Calderona, present challenging trails with breathtaking views.

 For those looking for a classic party island, Ibiza is the place for you.
-Ibiza, a jewel of the Balearic Islands, is synonymous with crystalline waters and stunning beaches.
-From the secluded coves of Cala d’Hort and Cala Salada to the vibrant beach clubs of Playa d’en Bossa, Ibiza caters to both tranquil sun-seekers and lively beach partiers.
+Ibiza, a jewel of the Balearic Islands, has very clear waters and stunning beaches.
+From the serene coves of Cala d’Hort and Cala Salada to the lively beach clubs of Playa d’en Bossa, Ibiza caters to both tranquil sun-seekers and lively beach parties.

-The island boasts pristine sandy stretches and rocky coastlines, perfect for sunbathing, snorkeling, or watching the iconic Ibiza sunset.
+The island’s pristine sandy stretches and rocky coastlines are perfect for sunbathing, snorkelling, or watching the iconic Ibiza sunset.
 Its coastal beauty truly epitomizes Mediterranean allure.

-The fastest way to get to Valencia from Barcelona is the train, around 3-4 hours’ ride.
-The drive is round 4 hours.
-There’s a flight, but requires a connection Palma or Madrid.
+The fastest way to get to Valencia from Barcelona is the train, around a 3-4 hour’ ride.
+The drive is around 4 hours.
+There’s a flight, but requires a connection to Palma or Madrid.

 Tenerife or Gran Canaria for 4 days

-First thing you should know is that Tenerife have 2 airports, one in the north and the other in the south.
+The first thing you should know is that Tenerife has 2 airports, one in the north and the other in the south.
 So, book your flight depending on where you plan to stay.
-Gran Canaria only have one airport.
+Gran Canaria only has one airport.

-Choose between these two places in Canary Islands.
-You can’t go wrong as both are charming, but when ti comes to hiking, Tenerife has marked trails, perfect if you’ve never been here before.
+Choose between these two places in the Canary Islands.
+You can’t go wrong as both are charming, but when it comes to hiking, Tenerife has marked trails, perfect if you’ve never been here before.

-From the lunar landscapes of Llano de Ucanca to the lush Anaga mountains, Tenerife combines beachfront leisure with exhilarating trekking adventures.
+From the lunar landscapes of Llano de Ucanca to the Anaga Mountains, Tenerife combines beachfront leisure with thrilling trekking adventures.

-On the other hand, Gran Canaria, a pivotal gem in the Canary Islands.
-It offers a tapestry of nature’s wonders.
-Its coastline boasts varied beaches from the bustling Playa del Inglés to the tranquil Güigüí, accessible only by foot or boat.
+On the other hand, Gran Canaria is a gem in the Canary Islands.
+It offers a range of nature’s wonders.
+Its coastline has varied beaches from the Playa del Inglés to Güigüí, which is accessible only by foot or boat.

-Inland, the island unveils rugged landscapes with trails traversing the pine-clad Tamadaba Natural Park and the dramatic ravines of Barranco de Guayadeque.
-Gran Canaria melds golden sands with diverse hiking trails, ensuring an unparalleled experience.
+Inland, the island’s rugged landscapes with trails leading to Tamadaba Natural Park and the ravines of Barranco de Guayadeque.

 Madeira Islands for 4 days

-The island’s “levadas” (irrigation channels) provide unique hiking paths, meandering through lush landscapes, cascading waterfalls, and cloud-kissed peaks.
-From the coastal charms of Porto Santo to the mountainous terrains of Pico Ruivo, Madeira promises a harmonious blend of beach relaxation and hiking escapades.
+The island’s “levadas” (irrigation channels) provide unique hiking paths, where you can trek through landscapes, waterfalls, and cloud-kissed peaks.
+From the coastal charms of Porto Santo to the mountainous terrains of Pico Ruivo, Madeira offers a combo of beach relaxation and hiking escapades.

-From Gran Canaria or Tenerife to Madeira Islands, there’s a flight that connects in Madrid.
-It’s not a cheap flight, so make sure not to book last minutes.
+From Gran Canaria or Tenerife to Madeira Islands, there’s a flight that connects to Madrid.
+It’s not a cheap flight, so make sure not to book last minute.

 Lisbon for 2 days